 sale includes barter or exchange.

+[Regulation 2 amended in Gazette 15 Sep 2009 p.
+3567-8.]

 3. Prescribed services that may be provided by a producers’ committee established in relation to a horticultural produce

 For the purpose of section 12(1) of the Act, the services referred to in section 12(1)(a) to (m) of the Act are prescribed as services that a producers’ committee may provide in relation to the horticultural produce in relation to which it was established.